 With variable speed HVAC, you’re not altering the AC’s SEER.
 You’re changing the speed at which the AC cools the air.
 Modulation improves the system’s operating efficiency, regardless of SEER rating.

 Many variable speed systems do have high SEER ratings.
-However, an 18 SEER standard AC and an 18 SEER variable speed AC will deliver vastly different efficiencies in real world operation.
+However, an 18 SEER standard AC and an 18 SEER variable speed AC will deliver vastly different efficiencies in real-world operation.
 Variable speed systems are inherently more efficient because:

 - They turn on and off less frequently.
-An air conditioner users a lot of energy every time it turns on.
+An air conditioner user a lot of energy every time it turns on.
 Variable speed systems run at slower speeds for longer cycles, so they avoid the consumptive process of turning on.

 - They run slower when they are on.
 Variable speed systems run at slow speeds more often than high speeds, so they use less energy while they’re running.